 The administrative problem of no show appointments

-In a recent meeting with a practice, we asked a lot of questions and got to their real issue: patients cancelling at the last minute because they forgot about the appointment they made a year ago.
-And then there are the no show appointments.
+In a recent meeting with a practice, we asked a lot of questions and got to their real issue: patients cancelling at the last minute because they forgot about the appointment they made a long time ago.

 The loss of the appointment time is obvious; the loss of the new patient is even worse.